 Spring grant cycle workshop: Wednesday, January 31, 2018, 4-5 pm NCHC Public Library, mandatory for all grant applicants

 Spring grant applications due: Friday, February 23, 2018, NOON

 Fall grant cycle workshop: Wednesday, August 1, 2018, 4 pm NCHC Public Library, mandatory for all grant applicants

 Fall grant applications due: Friday, August 24, 2018, NOON

 The HCCF accepts grant applications from non-profit organizations serving Henry County.

+Donors create funds designated to provide support for a particular purpose, program, or institution.
+Examples would include charitable organizations in Henry County and several community parks departments.
 As a community foundation, the Henry County Community Foundation addresses the broad needs in Henry County which include, but are not limited to, the following five categories:

 - HEALTH AND MEDICAL – to include the support of hospitals, rehabilitation centers, not-for- profit health and medical related programs including safety and wellness and recreational programs;

 - SOCIAL SERVICES – to include the support of human service organizations, programs for children and youth, and services to the aged;